sevyharris/MonteCoffee/documentation/tutorials/coox.rst

             Ea = max(0., get_Ea(ECO, EO)) # No negative energy barriers
             return self.alpha * self.Zratio * np.exp(-Ea/(kB * self.params['T'])) * kB * self.params['T'] / h

-The adsorption energies are fixed, but weakens in the case of any repulsions.
+The adsorption energies are fixed, but weaken in the case of any repulsions.
 A call is made to :code:`get_Ea(ECO, EO)` to obtain the reaction energy barrier.
 The rate constant is multiplied with :code:`self.alpha`, because :code:`self.alpha` is the slowing-down factor that is adjusted dynamically for each event during simulation.